s-katte/Sketchify/CONTRIBUTING.md

   - What you expected would happen
   - What actually happens
   - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## References

-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)